llefranc/42_push_swap/README.md

 In order to succeed, a good comprehension of what is **complexity**, and how the best **sorting algorithms** work was necessary.

-## How I solve the problem
+## How I solved the problem

-For small list of integers (< 5) I'm using custom sortings to optimize the number of instructions.
+For small list of integers (< 5 numbers) I used custom sortings to optimize the number of instructions.
 </br>For bigger list, I implemented a variant of quicksort algorithm with several optimizations.
 </br></br>Average nb of insctructions for 100 tests :
 - :white_check_mark: : 3 numbers in `1` instruction *(grade 5/5)*